fmarino-ipzs/eid-it-wallet-docs/docs/en/mobile-application-instance.rst

 .. note::

   The Application Provider might associate the Mobile Application Instance (through the ``hardware_key_tag`` identifier) with a specific User or Device.
-This uniquely identifis the User/Device within the Mobile Application Provider's systems and can be used for future revocations in the lifecycle of the Mobile Application Instance.
+This uniquely identifies the User/Device within the Application Provider's systems and can be used for future revocations in the lifecycle of the Mobile Application Instance.

 **Steps 13-14**: The Mobile Application Instance has been initialized.